Drop the New Passwordless Email-Based Login System

 The new passwordless login mechanism (magic.link) takes up to 30 seconds to use.
 Our organization uses Office 365 and the email login links take 20-30 seconds to appear in our inboxes.
 Please offer a traditional password-based login mechanism.

-Thanks for all the feedback you you’ve provided to us on this idea.
-It’s been very helpful.
+Thanks again for all the feedback provided on this idea.
+We’ve reintroduced passwords to the UserVoice authentication experience.

 Curtis Stephens commented

 This is an absolutely terrible user experience.
 Please give me an option of using a password to log in instead of the "magic link."
 I should not have to change tabs to log in.

 Why are you making it more difficult to log in?
 Too many steps to ask MS to fix something that they're going to ignore.

 I want to scream every time I use this!

 The "one time link" type of login is usually reserved for cases where you don't have your password saved in the keychain or when you have forgotten it.
 I have my passwords stored, so this is the least convenient feature I've ever seen when it comes to passwords.

 This requires multiple steps, changing windows, changing tabs, so many steps to get from A to Z. Is your intent to PREVENT people from sending feedback to software companies?
 Congratulations, you did it.

 I can't tell you how frustrating it is to have to go find an email and then go back to my browser any time I want to post something using UserVoice, even if I was already logged in and posting 30 seconds ago.